-Learning how to draw an apple is an easy subject to practice your artistic skills using curved lines.
+Learning to draw an apple is an easy subject to practice your artistic skills using curved lines.
 Creating realistic pencil drawings can be accomplished by adding shadows and highlights.
-In this drawing tutorial, I am going to share with you my drawing techniques so your pencil drawings will pop off the drawing surface.
+In this drawing tutorial, I will share my drawing techniques so your pencil drawings will pop off the drawing surface.

-Apples come in a variety of shapes, sizes, and colors which make them a fun subject for artists to paint and draw.
+Apples come in various shapes, sizes, and colors, making them a simple and fun drawing subject for children and adults to paint and draw.

-Some apples are more round while others narrow down at the bottom which makes drawing apples a top choice for artists when it comes to still life artwork.
+Some apples are more round while others narrow down at the bottom, making drawing apples a top choice for artists in still-life artwork.

-Learning how to draw an apple is similar to learning how to draw grapes.
+Learning to draw an apple is similar to learning to draw grapes.

-But different than learning how to draw a strawberry or how to draw orange.
+But different than learning how to draw a strawberry or an orange.

 The skin of apples and grapes is smooth.